 ABOUT COMFORT GIRL

 Comfort Girl is a musical exploration of the lives of Chinese 'comfort women, ' a cruel euphemism for the women who were abducted into sexual slavery by the Japanese army during WWII.
 The work is a tribute to these young women’s incandescent courage and indomitable spirit, not only while in captivity during the War but also—in a cruel irony—when they returned home to their families, who didn’t always welcome them back with open arms.
-It is an epic story of an often-overlooked, dark chapter in history.
-It explores the trials of humanity - the depravity of holding humans captive, the emotional and psychological strength needed to withstand intense suffering, and the resilience needed to flourish despite adversity.
+It explores the emotional and psychological strength needed to withstand intense suffering, and the resilience needed to flourish despite extreme adversity.
 Comfort Girl is a story about humanity, and a celebration of the strength of the human spirit.
 Of the 200,000+ victims, more than half were Chinese girls, imprisoned in their own homeland for months or years, as war raged throughout Japanese-occupied China.
 Many died or were killed during the war.
 The few who survived stayed silent about their horrifying ordeal, because it was seen as shameful, and even considered treason.
 The music highlights an often-overlooked, dark chapter in history that still has echoes today, as survivors continue to fight for justice, and sex trafficking and women’s rights are still a major global issue.
 The music is inspired by true stories survivors have told.